Total and Permanent Disability Insurance (TPD Insurance)

 - 9 Funding Your TPD Through Superannuation

-- 10 What Factors Might Affect My Premium?
+- 10 What Factors Might Affect My Total Permanent Disability Premium?

 - 11 What Should I Pay Attention to When Looking for TPD?

-Total and permanent disability insurance (TPD) is an add on to regular life insurance.
+TPD is a type of life insurance that can be bundled with term life cover or purchased as a standalone policy.
 The policy is designed to lift financial pressure off you, should an illness or injury leave you completely or permanently disabled and unable to work.

 To give you some context, check out the following types of life insurance to see where TPD fits in, and how it differentiates from the other options available.